fhoedemakers/pico-smsplus/README.md

 - [ ] Save states
 - [ ] Game Gear support

-## Building
-I use Visual Studio Code on a Raspberry PI 400.
-Make sure to build in Release or RelWithDbinfo mode, as the emulator is too slow in the other modes.

 ## Supported USB controller
 The following controllers are supported.